Did you know most underage teens get their alcohol from home? Its a sobering statistic as April marks the official start of Alcohol Awareness Month.

 If you or a loved one has suffered an injury from an alcohol-related motor vehicle accident, you may be able to file a personal injury lawsuit.
 Contact the Edwards Law Firm today to explore your legal options.

-Our firm offers free case evaluations to the public, and our dedicated Tulsa auto accident attorneys and staff have are available to assist accident victims in Tulsa and the surrounding communities.
+Our firm offers free case evaluations to the public, and our dedicated Tulsa auto accident attorneys and staff have been available to assist accident victims in Tulsa and the surrounding communities.
+Schedule your free case assessment today.